Quantitative and Qualitative Comparison of Generative Models for Subject-Specific Gaze Synthesis: Diffusion vs GANs: Implemented Architectures

 \subsubsection{Data Preprocessing}

-Following SP-EyeGAN, we train two identical GANs (i.e., FixGAN and SacGAN) for fixations and saccades, respectively.
-Raw gaze streams (i.e., 1000 Hz) are first segmented into fixations and saccades using the Dispersion–Threshold Identification (I-DT) algorithm \cite{salvucci2000identifying}.
-For each segment, positional samples are converted to 2D velocities ($^{\circ}/s$) using an SGDF \cite{savitzky1964smoothing}, and a smoothing technique was employed as in the original SP-EyeGAN.
-Subsequently, invalid velocity samples (e.g., NaNs) are replaced with 0.
-The created segments represent two datasets—fixation\_dataset and saccade\_dataset—used to train the respective GANs.
+Following SP-EyeGAN \cite{prasse2023sp}, we train two GANs, FixGAN and SacGAN, for fixation and saccade generation, respectively.
+Raw 1,000 Hz gaze signals are first segmented into fixations and saccades using the Dispersion--Threshold Identification (I-DT) algorithm \cite{salvucci2000identifying}.
+For each segment, positional samples are smoothed and converted to 2D velocities ($^{\circ}/s$) using SGDF \cite{savitzky1964smoothing}.
+Invalid velocity samples (e.g., NaNs) are replaced with 0, and the resulting fixation and saccade segments are used to train FixGAN and SacGAN, respectively.